 Q13Are classes available online?

-IT-Ready is offered in a classroom environment only, led by an IT expert who serves as the instructor.
+Traditionally, our courses are offered in a classroom environment only, led by an IT expert who serves as the instructor.
 We have found the classroom setting critically important for supporting group discussions and hands-on practical labs that foster our students’ learning and understanding.
-Currently, IT-Ready is offered through Creating IT Futures in Charlotte, NC; Chicago; Minneapolis / St. Paul; Phoenix; Portland, OR; San Antonio; and San Diego.
-Our partner Per Scholas offers a similar program in: Atlanta, GA; Cincinnati, OH; Columbus, OH; Dallas, TX; New York, NY; and Washington, DC.
+Currently, we have classrooms in Charlotte, NC; Chicago; Minneapolis / St. Paul; Phoenix; Portland, OR; San Antonio; and San Diego.
+Our partner Per Scholas offers a similar program in Atlanta, GA; Baltimore, MD; Boston, MA; Cincinnati, OH; Columbus, OH; Dallas, TX; Newark, NJ; New York, NY; and Washington, DC.

 Q14Am I too old for the program?No one is too old to pursue a career in IT, and IT-Ready accepts students ages 18 and up.
 Currently, the IT industry is experiencing a profound shortage of both workers and job candidates.
 What matters most to potential employers is not age but, rather, a person’s ability to learn, adapt and do good work.

 Q15What are the minimal application requirements?
 How does the selection process work?

-IT-Ready participants must possess a high school diploma or GED.
-People who are interested in IT-Ready must submit a formal application, which is available online.
+Students must possess a high school diploma or GED.
+People who are interested in our classes must submit a formal application, which is available online.

-IT-Ready officials will interview select applicants by phone to gauge their motivation and interest.
-Highly motivated and interested applicants will be asked to complete an online workplace personality assessment, which helps IT-Ready better understand an applicant’s skills for working successfully within a professional environment.
+Creating IT Futures staff will interview select applicants by phone to gauge their motivation and interest.
+Highly motivated and interested applicants will be asked to complete an online workplace personality assessment, which helps us better understand an applicant’s skills for working successfully within a professional environment.